video, 22nd march 2019 (melbourne central)download (35 mb)

 for the 2019 subvertisers international week of action (19-25 march) i took a fire extinguisher full of paint to some of the most obnoxious advertising in melbourne: the video screens that play ads, with audio, on the platforms at melbourne central train station.

-the screens used to play advertising interspersed with segments from sky news (the pay-TV news channel that makes the free-to-air corporate news look progressive) but now they are playing ads interspersed with bullshit american celebrity news, which is perhaps a marginal improvement, but i can’t be sure.
+the screens used to play advertising interspersed with segments from sky news (the pay-TV news channel that makes the free-to-air corporate news look progressive) but now they are playing ads interspersed with bullshit celebrity news from the USA, which is perhaps a marginal improvement, but i can’t be sure.

 i was disappointed to only be able to spray 3 of the 12 video screens that play on the 4 platforms at melbourne central before my extinguisher was exhausted, i guess next time i’ll need a trolley and at least 4 fire extinguishers.

 the haters were out in force this day, with me being told i was an idiot that was costing taxpayers money for the clean-up (lol), and that public space costs money and without advertising, taxes will rise (lmao) — looks like the time that sky news played in the tunnel had it’s intended effect, with average joe plebs going in to bat for the top end of town.

 the advertising company will have to pay for the clean-up, but this will have a negligible effect on their bottom line. the huge fees they collect by selling our public space and our captive attention make the cost of clean-up insignificant. and they certainly won’t get tax-payer funding from the state or federal government to polish “their assets”.

 advertising companies are quick to say they fund things, but we, the community, fund advertising in it’s entirety, with companies factoring the cost of advertising into the cost of their products, and advertising being a tax-deductible business expense (meaning the government subsidises for-profit advertising via tax breaks for all of the wealthiest companies in the world).